mistabe/devcor-study/README.md

 4.2 Integrate an application into a prebuilt CD environment leveraging Docker and Kubernetes

 4.4 Utilize Docker to containerize an application

-4.5 Describe the tenets of the "12-factor app"

-4.6 Describe an effective logging strategy for an application

-4.7 Explain data privacy concerns related to storage and transmission of data

-4.8 Identify the secret storage approach relevant to a given scenario

 4.9 Configure application specific SSL certificates